NASAWorldWind/NASAWorldWind.github.io/content/web/tutorials/simplest-example.md

 ## Simplest Example

-This step-by-step tutorial illustrates how to use Web WorldWind in an HTML file.
-Zoom in with your mouse wheel (or a pinch gesture for mobile devices).
+This tutorial illustrates how to build a simple WorldWind globe in an HTML file.
+Zoom in with your mouse wheel (pinch gesture for mobile devices).
 Drag the mouse or your finger to pan around the globe.
 Drag the right mouse button or your two fingers upward to tilt the globe.

 {{% latestWorldWindScript url="https://files.worldwind.arc.nasa.gov/artifactory" repo="web" %}}